From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Cash Reserve: $24K (basically one bad month of coverage)

-Looks healthy on paper. $22K monthly profit at $68K revenue means 32% margin.
-That’s strong for an agency.
+Looks healthy on paper. $22K monthly profit at $68K revenue means a 32% margin, which is strong for an agency.

 But here’s what the numbers don’t show: